matsuro-hadouken/doger/README.md

 docker exec -u 0 -it SLAVE dogecash.sh 'MASTERNODE PRIV KEY'
 ```

-_If you fail at some step or want to learn more by trying different utilitys included in the package, here is the way to start from scratch, these commands remove ALL containers and images data and bring docker to virgin state as it was just installed._
+_If you fail at some step or want to learn more by trying different utilities included in the package, here is the way to start from scratch, these commands remove ALL containers and images data and bring docker to virgin state as if it was just installed._

 ```
 docker stop MASTER      - stop container by NAME ( MASTER in this example )